 Image

-WEESA to Women’s Economic Empowerment in South Asia
+Women’s Economic Empowerment in South Asia (Hosted by SAR GIL)

 Image

-Welcome to WEESA Community of Practice!
+Welcome to WEESA’s Community of Practice!

-WEESA is a virtual knowledge-sharing platform that aims to facilitate regional exchange, dialogue, and capacity building on WEE and strengthen linkages between evidence and action.
-Members are researchers, decisionmakers, policymakers, and development practitioners interested in how to expand and accelerate WEE and gender equality in South Asia.
-WEESA offers a repository of curated WEE-related resources, organizes regular webinars and events, and provides small grants for local organizations and researchers.
+WEESA is a virtual knowledge-sharing platform that aims to promote and facilitate regional exchange, dialogue, and capacity building on women’s economic empowerment (WEE) and strengthen linkages between evidence and action.
+Members are researchers, policymakers, development practitioners, and other stakeholders interested in how to expand and accelerate WEE and gender equality in South Asia.
+Launched in January 2022, our community is expanding and attracts members who work outside of and within the World Bank.

 WEESA is hosted by the World Bank’s South Asia Region Gender Innovation Lab (SAR GIL), a programmatic Advisory Services and Analytics activity that promotes evidence-based solutions for addressing gender gaps in South Asia.
+Support is provided by the Bill & Melinda Gates Foundation (BMGF), the Umbrella Facility for Gender Equality (UFGE) and the South Asia Regional Trade Facilitation Program (SARTFP).

 MONTHLY DIGESTS